marcosvaldeni/JavaScript-Exercises/README.md

 **14º** Write a function that takes a string (name of a file) as an argument, this function should return the file extension without the point.

+**15º** Write a function that takes a string as an argument, this function must validate a "username" with the necessary conditions:

+  1. It must be between 4 and 25 characters long.
+  2. It must start with a letter.
+  3. Can only contain letters, numbers and underscores
+  4. It cannot end with an underscore.
+  5. If the username is valid, your program must return the string 'true' otherwise, it must return the string 'false'.

 # :hammer_and_wrench: Installation

 **In order to clone the project via HTTPS, run this command:**